About Jianshui Zitao Pottery

 Craftsmanship: I found that nearly all Zitao pots that I have tried, even cheap ones, can pour water fast, have a tight lid fit and have no water leaking from the rim.

-The lid wall (and the inside of the teapot mouth) is ground with Emery sand to achieve this tight-fitting.
+Potters ground the lid wall (and the inside of the teapot mouth) with Emery sand to achieve this tight-fitting.

 After grinding, the clay on the inside of the lid wall (on reduction fired pots) looks reddish.